 IT’S THE COMPANY YOU KEEP, NOT THE CAPER

-(NOTE: I updated this review by correcting a couple of typos; updating some links and adding a bit of trivia on Jan.
+(NOTE: I updated this review by correcting a couple of typos; updating some links; and adding a bit of trivia on Jan.
 2, 2016.
 I again expanded this review with more opinion, additional trivia and the updating of links on Dec.
 6, 2017.
 I again expanded the review on Aug.
 7, 2020.)

-It’s neat how current entertainment set in or around 1960, say TV’s “Mad Men,” gets accolades for costuming and sets.
-If you watch the original “Ocean’s 11” from 1960, you’ll see the real thing: they didn’t have to do anything other than shoot on location and buy off the rack – as if Frank, Dean and the boys bought off the rack.
+It’s neat how some recent entertainment set in or around 1960, say TV’s “Mad Men,” earns accolades for costuming and sets.
+If you watch the original “Ocean’s 11” from 1960, you’ll see the real thing: They didn’t have to do anything other than shoot on location and buy off the rack – as if Frank, Dean and the boys bought off the rack.

 In any case, “Ocean’s 11” is a flight of fancy … the coolest cats doing cool things and enjoying life to the fullest while drinking and smoking up a storm.
 Oh, and some don’t take marriage vows completely to heart: asked if character “Danny Ocean” was still married, another quipped, “Yeah, but he’s not workin’ at it.”

-Of course, Frank Sinatra is top dog here and plays “Danny Ocean” and the rest of his Las Vegas “Rat Pack” pals round out the top of the enormous cast including Dean Martin as “Sam Harmon;” Sammy Davis Jr. as “Josh Howard;” Peter Lawford as “Jimmy Foster;” and Joey Bishop as “‘Mushy’ O’Connors.”
-Click here for Wiki’s explanation of the “Rat Pack” and why Marilyn Monroe and two other “Ocean’s 11” players (Angie Dickinson and Shirley MacLaine) were considered “mascots” and that Humphrey Bogart founded the original “Rat Pack.”
+Of course, Frank Sinatra is top dog here and plays “Danny Ocean” and the rest of his Las Vegas “Rat Pack” pals round out the top of the enormous cast including Dean Martin as “Sam Harmon;” Sammy Davis Jr. as “Josh Howard;” Peter Lawford as “Jimmy Foster;” and Joey Bishop as “ ‘Mushy’ O’Connors.”
+Click here for Wiki’s explanation of the “Rat Pack” and why Marilyn Monroe and two other “Ocean’s 11” players – Angie Dickinson and Shirley MacLaine – were considered “mascots” and that Humphrey Bogart founded the original “Rat Pack.”

 So, let’s look at the original’s co-headliners: